Clementine Barnabet: Second confession

 On April 2, Barnabet confessed to involvement in 35 murders, claiming to have committed seventeen of them "with her own hands", later revising the number to twenty.
 She also claimed to have "caressed" the bodies of the victims by cradling their heads to her chest, even though only one case had the corpses moved post-mortem.
 The motive had changed with Barnabet stating that she and her accomplices "started out not knowing who the victims would be", but then picked out families with infants, even though none of the later targeted victims had newborns.
 The interrogations were led by Acadia Parish Sheriff Louis Fontenot, Chief Detective Peck, and Deputy Saul Broussard.
 On April 4, she repeated her confession to the press, after smoking cigars provided by journalists and singing Christian hymns such as "Nearer My God to Thee" and "Lead Kindly Light".
 Barnabet was reportedly excited about having her photo appear in the newspaper.
 On April 6, Barnabet claimed that her accomplice were targeting three families "near Lafayette", totalling 13 people, for "sacrifice".
-Her father Raymond, who had been rearrested due to his daughter's confession, again pleaded his innocence and supported the theory that Barnabet killed the Andrus family, claiming he she went out the night of the murders and that he found bloodied clothes in her room.
+Her father Raymond, who had been rearrested due to his daughter's confession, again pleaded his innocence and supported the theory that Barnabet killed the Andrus family, claiming she went out the night of the murders and that he found bloodied clothes in her room.

 Barnabet further claimed that she acquired "conjure bags" (a good luck charm found in Hoodoo), described as "two crossed needles, bound in thread and wrapped in red flannel and a few old rags", that would grant them supernatural powers and make them undetectable to the authorities.
 This spurred Barnabet into committing her first murder in Rayne, Louisiana in 1910 to test whether or not the claim of magical protection was true.
 She variously claimed to have received them from the Church of Sacrifice or to have bought them from a "hoodoo doctor" in New Iberia, and that she got them alongside four friends, her alleged future accomplices, who then drew lots to decide who would test the effectiveness of the charms.
 The Times-Democrat stated that other voodoo practitioners identified the "conjure bags" as a charm meant to heal back pain from rheumatism.